-Families in the six-month transition period may also qualify for a hardship exemption from this activity for no-fault loss of income and/or death of a family member with income if the change in income results in the family's income falling below 80% of AMI.
-If a hardship exemption is approved for such situations, the family will be removed from the six-month transition period and will not transition off the program.
+Households in the six-month transition period may also qualify for a hardship exemption from this activity for no-fault loss of income and/or death of a household member with income if the change in income results in the household's income falling below 80% of AMI.
+If a hardship exemption is approved for such situations, the household will be removed from the six-month transition period and will not transition off the program.